CSD Symmetry Is the Most Complete Collation of Observed Molecular and Crystallographic Symmetry Properties to Date

 CSD Symmetry provides an extremely flexible source of symmetry-related information.
 It contains information including molecular point group, space group, Z, Z’, and the symmetry of the occupied Wyckoff position for molecules in the CSD.

-Auxiliary tables provide further information such as the symmetry operators of each of the 230 space groups and the symmetry elements of each of 38 point groups.
-CSDSymmetry can be:
+Auxiliary tables provide further information such as the symmetry operators of each of the 230 space groups and the symmetry elements of each of the 38 point groups.
+CSD Symmetry can be:

-- Fully customised by the user with addition of further tables or fields
+- Fully customized by the user with the addition of further tables or fields.

 CSD Symmetry is a relational database built using Microsoft Access (2007) and is available as a free download (terms and conditions apply).
 As a free service, CCDC may be unable to provide support for CSDSymmetry.